 Cook the Chicken

-While the sauce is reducing and the chicken is still warm, pick the meat off the bones, breaking it into small 2-inch pieces.
-Stir in several spoonfuls of the onion mixture, cover the meat and set aside.
+While the sauce is reducing and the chicken is still warm, pick the meat off the bones, breaking it into 2-inch pieces.
+Place in a bowl and stir in several spoonfuls of the onion mixture; cover the meat and set aside.